adriananders/Quix-Audio-Recorder-M4L/userguide/USERGUIDE.md

 <h1>User Guide</h1>

-Inspired by the recording workflow of "sampling" samplers such as the SP-x0x series as well as software solutions like Beatmaker 3 on iOS,<br>
-Quix is a flexible and easy to use midi-controlled audio recorder for Ableton Live 10/Max For Live 8.<br>
+Inspired by the recording workflow of "sampling" samplers such as the SP-x0x series as well as software solutions like Beatmaker 3 on iOS, Quix is a flexible and easy to use midi-controlled audio recorder for Ableton Live 10/Max For Live 8.<br>
-Since almost every parameter can be automated in Live via MIDI, Quix allows a user accustomed to hardware sampling to immediately record,<br>
-trim, and save audio snippets from routed audio sources with minimal on-screen mouse usage within Ableton.<br>
+Since almost every parameter can be automated in Live via MIDI, Quix allows a user accustomed to hardware sampling to immediately record, trim, and save audio snippets from routed audio sources with minimal on-screen mouse usage within Ableton.<br>

 <h2>Requirements</h2>
   <ul>Ableton Live 10 (tested with Live 10.1.25 on MacOS 10.14.6 Mojave)</ul>